 Mr ROSENTHALL, a lawyer.
 Portrayed by Louis Wishart.

 Robyn ROSS, a friend of Terry Sanford who becomes involved with Arnold Feather.
 When it is revealed that Robyn is actually a transsexual, Arnold is horrified.
-Portrayed by Carolle Lea (aka Carlotta).
+Portrayed by Carolle Lea (aka Carlotta; aka Carol Byron).

 ROVER --> See WEBSTER

 RUDI, the only surviving ex-husband of Amanda Von Pappenburg.
-He assumes that, after her latest husband's death, she is very wealthy and he covets her fortune, attempting a ruse with an Amanda look-alike, Claudine.
+He assumes that, after her latest husband's death, she is very wealthy and he covets her inheritance, attempting a ruse with an Amanda look-alike, Claudine, and planting a listening bug in Flat 4.
 Portrayed by Kev Golsby.

 Salvadore RUSSO, an Italian friend of Anna Maria Whittaker.
 Her in-laws worry that husband Gary will interpret the friendship as an affair, which ultimately occurs, with Salvadore suffering a gunshot wound.
 Salvadore and Anna Maria eventually return to Italy to marry and start a family.
 Portrayed by John Serge.